'Dead Woman Walking': Amid Election Fallout, Theresa May Stands On Shaky Ground

-Just more than a week away from the formal start of Brexit negotiations, British Prime Minister Theresa May is scrambling to cobble together a new government in Westminster — and to keep maintain her own position in 10 Downing Street.
+Just over a week away from the formal start of Brexit negotiations, British Prime Minister Theresa May is scrambling to cobble together a new government in Westminster — and to keep maintain her own position in 10 Downing Street.

 The fallout from Thursday's snap general election, which left her Conservative Party bereft of their majority, also prompted her to seek out a relatively tiny ally that could have vast sway over what happens next in the U.K.